Here are three clever - and easy - expert tricks to keep baby’s sleep on track when the clocks change

-However, stopping your baby's sleep from becoming chaotic when the clocks go back doesn’t have to be complicated.
-The experts over at Babysense (opens in new tab) have shared a simple but incredibly clever hack to help your baby to adapt to the change in time.
+Keeping calm over your baby's sleep when the clocks change can be easy.
+The experts over at Babysense have shared a simple but incredibly clever hack to help your baby to adapt to the change in time.

-How to maintain your baby's sleep routine when the clocks go back
+How to maintain baby's sleep when clocks change

 If you've begun weaning your baby and they're starting to eat solid foods, checking on the types of foods and sugar content they are consuming before bed could help maintain a good sleep routine.